JoeyStanley/real/index.md

 ## What am I up to right now?

-As of January 25, 2021, I am…
+As of February 6, 2021, I am…

 <!--Research-->
-📝 Getting ready to present on order of operations in sociophonetic data analysis to my department
+📝 Writing a paper on order of operations in sociophonetic data analysis

 📝 Writing a paper on English in the Rockies

-🧑‍💻 Training some RAs to help transcribe a bunch of audio I collected as a grad student
+🧑‍💻 Managing three RAs to help transcribe a bunch of audio I collected as a grad student

 <!--Teaching-->

-👨🏻‍🏫 Teaching two sections of sociolinguistics and managing to not fall behind
+👨🏻‍🏫 Teaching two sections of sociolinguistics and (miraculously) managing to not fall behind!

 <!--Reading-->